 - forthcoming public inquiries and examinations.
 An inquiry will often follow a developer’s appeal against refusal of a planning application by the District Council, where the Society will sometimes add its evidence to the Council’s in seeking to have the appeal dismissed.
 Public examinations take place on all new major planning documents such as a new Site Allocations Document or Local Plan and the Group has to decide what to say on behalf of the Society.

-policy statements issued by the Government’s Planning Portal, or received from Civic Voice, the national campaigning body on civic and planning matters, to which the Society is affiliated.
+policy statements issued by the Government’s Planning Portal, or received from Civic Voice, the national campaigning body on civic and planning matters.
 These can give valuable insights into important issues such as the latest government planning proposals or guidance on Green Belt, Permitted Development (i.e. planning development which the Government has decided can proceed without planning permission being needed).
 Also information received from ANTAS, the Association of North Thames Amenity Societies, to which our Society belongs.

 - Matters affecting the health of High Wycombe Town Centre.
 In 2012 Wycombe District Council committed to a programme of small improvements to the “Public Realm”, which could improve the appearance of the High Street and other areas, but progress is slow.